-Name Age Director Since Business Experience Daniel Bernstein 59 1986 President (June 1992 to present) and Chief Executive Officer (May 2001 to present) of the Company; Vice President and Treasurer of the Company (prior years to June 1992).
-Peter Gilbert 65 1987 Director (1987 to present); former President and Chief Executive Officer of Gilbert Manufacturing Co., Inc. (a manufacturer of electrical components).
-John S. Johnson 83 1996 Independent consultant (April 1993 to present) for various companies, including the Company (during 1995); Corporate Controller of AVX Corporation (manufacturer of electronic components) (1978 to March 1993).
+Name Age Director Since Business Experience Daniel Bernstein 60 1986 President (June 1992 to present) and Chief Executive Officer (May 2001 to present) of the Company; Vice President and Treasurer of the Company (prior years to June 1992).
+Peter Gilbert 66 1987 Former President and Chief Executive Officer of Gilbert Manufacturing Co., Inc. (a manufacturer of electrical components).
+John S. Johnson 84 1996 Independent consultant (April 1993 to present) for various companies, including the Company (during 1995); Corporate Controller of AVX Corporation (manufacturer of electronic components) (1978 to March 1993).

-Daniel Bernstein is Howard B. Bernstein's nephew.
+^{} Daniel Bernstein is Howard B. Bernstein's nephew.